 This agreement between the Central Bank and the Ministry of Finance of the Russian Federation may have a significant impact on the development of cryptocurrencies in Russia and abroad.
 It may also open up new opportunities for cross-border payments and thereby improve the global financial system.

-Let us remind you that back in April, Deputy Minister of Finance of the Russian Federation Alexei Moiseev called cryptocurrencies "evil".
+As a reminder, back in April, Deputy Minister of Finance of the Russian Federation Alexei Moiseevcalled cryptocurrencies "evil".
 "Crypto is generally evil.
 I believe that people who invest their savings there are taking a very big risk.
-This is our position, common with the Central Bank," Moiseev said then.
+This is our position, common with the Central Bank," Moiseev said at the time.

-The Central Bank and the Ministry of Finance of the Russian Federation have an understanding with the digital ruble.
-The Bank of Russia emphasizes that the digital ruble is not a cryptocurrency, since the cryptocurrency does not have an issuer and there is no single center that would be liable for them, while the digital ruble does.
-In July, the State Duma of the Russian Federation adopted a law on the introduction of the Digital Ruble.
+What the Central Bank and the Ministry of Finance of the Russian Federation have an understanding of is the digital ruble.
+The Bank of Russia emphasizes that the digital ruble is not a cryptocurrency, since a cryptocurrency does not have an issuer and there is no single center that would be liable for them, while the digital ruble does.
+In July, the State Duma of the Russian Federationadopted a law on the introduction of the Digital Ruble.
 The Central Bank plans to expand the piloting of the digital ruble in the first quarter of 2024.
 Another 15 banks have applied to participate in the second wave of testing.
 Piloting of the digital ruble in Russia began in mid-August.
-Initially, it involved 13 banks, 600 individuals and 30 legal entities in 11 cities of Russia.
+Initially, it involved 13 banks, 600 people and 30 legal entities in 11 cities of Russia.
 Subsequently, the Central Bank expects to launch settlements in digital currencies not only within Russia, but also abroad, in particular with the UAE.

 Now on home